How to Get a Premium Class Upgrade?

-A smartly dressed, single guy in his 30s is the passenger most likely to get a free upgrade according to a survey of 700 cabin crew by leading global travel search site Skyscanner.
+Manila, Philippines – A smartly dressed, single guy in his 30s is the passenger most likely to get a free upgrade according to a survey of 700 cabin crew by leading global travel search site Skyscanner.
 The survey found that nearly two-thirds (61%) of cabin crew have given someone a free upgrade and it’s single guys that are bagging the premium seats.

 However, at the other end of the scale, forget it if you’re flying as a hen party.
-The flyers voted least likely to get an upgrade are women in their late teens, wearing revealing clothing and travelling as part of a group.
+The flyers voted least likely to get an upgrade are women in their late teens, wearing revealing clothing and traveling as part of a group.

-Other factors that increase the likelihood of escaping economy are being a frequent flyer and having an injury.
-Nearly two thirds revealed that a passenger with a broken limb was more likely to get the premium experience for free.
+Other factors that increase the likelihood of escaping the economy are being a frequent flyer and having an injury.
+Nearly two-thirds revealed that a passenger with a broken limb was more likely to get the premium experience for free.

-More than one in ten would pretend to be newlyweds (14%), 6% would feign illness or injury and 7% would ditch their partner and pretend to be travelling solo if it increased their chances of getting moved to premium class.
+More than one in ten would pretend to be newlyweds (14%), 6% would feign illness or injury, and 7% would ditch their partner and pretend to be traveling solo if it increased their chances of getting moved to premium class.

 Whilst an upgrade is never guaranteed, cabin crew have revealed that there are a few things you can do to give yourself a better chance of grabbing the premium seats, such as dressing smartly and joining the airline’s frequent flyer scheme before you fly.”

-- Join the airline’s frequent flyer scheme – 80% of crew said that this helps to improve your upgrade chances
+- Join the airline’s frequent flyer scheme – 80% of the crew said that this helps to improve your upgrade chances

-- Point out that sprained ankle – Having an injury or illness is likely to increase your chances of an upgrade according to 65% of crew
+- Point out that sprained ankle – Having an injury or illness is likely to increase your chances of an upgrade according to 65% of the crew

 - Dress smartly – 59% are more likely to upgrade a well-dressed passenger